Lcfvs/DynHtaccess/README.md

 Beware of well delete the previous content, to obvious reasons of compatibility.

-Each of these demos is, by default, the home page that is accessible (eg : http://localhost/) and any file in the /resources subdirectory.
+Each of these demos is, by default, the home page that is accessible (eg : http://localhost/).

 For the second demo, you may need to rename the /localhost directory to match with your hostname.